-- What kind of policies are CCGs implementing to guide primary care, and ensure that patients are supported locally?
+- What policies are CCGs implementing to guide primary care and ensure that patients are supported locally?

 - What kind of education is being provided to the next generation of care providers to ensure that they are prepared for the increasing demand for gender-affirming care in the UK?

-We found that almost all CCGs – about 90% – maintained some kind of equality and diversity policy.
+We found that almost all CCGs – about 90% – maintained some equality and diversity policy.
 But despite this, only a fifth had any guidelines or policies specific to the care of transgender people.
-This difference is mirrored in medical education, where 81% of medical schools and deaneries have some kind of health inequalities curriculum, but less than half have content specifically relating to transgender healthcare.
-For instance, many medical schools report that they provide curriculum content on LGBTQ+ issues or sexual health, but do not support content specifically relating to transgender healthcare.
+This difference is mirrored in medical education, where 81% of medical schools and deaneries have some health inequalities curriculum, but less than half have content specific to transgender healthcare.
+For instance, many medical schools report that they provide curriculum content on LGBTQ+ issues or sexual health but do not support content explicitly relating to transgender healthcare.